 Elvis, the beautiful boy who loved his mammy and almost forgot he had a daddy (as we did too: we always call him by his first name), the boy who desired to be desired so much he persuaded the whole world to eat him up, is the patron saint of the New Matriarchy.

-Even today, twenty four years after his death, as we stumble into a century he never actually swung his hips in, Elvis the rock star, pop star, stand-up comedian and self-medicating Vegas showgirl remains the acme of the mediated male, and also of male desirability.
-Male love-me-tender passivity and vulnerability was endorsed and legitimised and transmitted by The King, helpfully preparing men for the (prone) role that consumerism had in store for them.
+Even today, twenty-three years after his death, as we stumble into a century he never actually swung his hips in, Elvis the rock star, pop star, stand-up comedian, and self-medicating Vegas showgirl, remains the acme of the mediated male, and of male desirability.
+Male love-me-tender passivity and vulnerability was endorsed, legitimised, and transmitted by The King, helpfully preparing men for the (prone) role that consumerism had in store for them.

 Tony Curtis fixation notwithstanding, Elvis really is ‘the original’, the template from which everything else is stamped, because he has become the ego-ideal of a mediated, ‘perverted’, dyed-sideburns culture.
 Since his death, through a process of global mourning and melancholia and constant reruns and revivals, the lost lurve-object has been introjected into our collective Unconscious so completely that we don’t have to be lonesome tonight or tomorrow or in fact ever again.
 His absence has become an overwhelming presence.

 Elvis really is alive.
 It’s just the rest of us that I’m not so sure about.

 This essay is collected in ‘Metrosexy: A 21st Century Self-Love Story’

 Mark, I like your writing — its at once thoughtful and sly — your blog is a now a weekly visit for me. cheers